CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS March.2020

 Endnotes, Footnotes, References, and Resources

 Decidability (Subject).
 A key to this theory and construct (Wikipedia) is the coherence of its logic.
 Are Planck Time and Planck Length the smallest possible units of space and time?
-Many scholars say it is.
+Some scholars say it is.
 By starting at those Planck base units, does that base-2 progression necessarily include everything, everywhere, for all time?
 Max Planck never applied base-2, so he was not able to declare the base-2 progression of doublings to be a logical system.
 We do.
 It is totally predictive.
 One validation point is between the 143rd and 144th notation; it logically confirms the distance light travels in one second.
 That number is 299,792 km and it is within .1% of the speed of light confirmed within the laboratory.
 That requires a certain coherence of our four most-basic natural units, those Planck units, and their dimensionless constants.
 That would include c with special relativity, G with general relativity, and ħ with quantum mechanics.
 Also, there is ε0 (vacuum permittivity) with electromagnetism and kB (Boltzmann constant) with temperature/energy).
 More…

 So we now explore, “Does this qualify to become a first-order theory of Euclidean geometry (Wikipedia)?
 Do we start with Tarski (1949) and go to Hodges (Stanford Encyclopedia of Philosophy, 2018)?”
 How do we engage the first-order theory of Abelian groups (W.M.
 Szmielew,1955), and the first-order theory of hyperbolic geometries, (Schwabhäuser, 1959)?
 Stretching well beyond our comfort zone, we also explore Petra Wolf’s From Decidability to Undecidability by Considering Regular Sets of Instances (2019).
 Within our radically relational model, the subject is always derived from the totality or relations that defines it uniquely.
 These discussions will continue; check the links that open more…